LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/mediation-analysis.md

 ### 3.3 Resampling method: bootstrapping

 The resampling method represents a group of approaches based on sampling techniques.
 For example, bootstrapping, which means resampling with replacement many times, could empirically generate a sampling distribution.
-Then, we can compute an approximate standard error of $\hat{a}\hat{b}$ and construct a confidence interval.
+Then, we can compute an approximate standard deviation of $\hat{a}\hat{b}$ and construct a confidence interval.
 If 0 is not in the interval, we can conclude that the indirect effect is significant.
 We can use `mediation` or `lavaan` package to implement resampling methods in R.

 #### 3.3.1 `mediation`